 The Gravity model of trade presents a more empirical analysis of trading patterns.
+The which also considers distance and physical size between two objects.
+The model has been proven to be empirically strong through econometric analysis.

-The neoclassical trade theory.
+CLASS: III B.COM CA COURSE CODE: 17CCU601B COURSE NAME: INTERNATIONAL BUSINESS neoclassical trade theory.
 Any undergraduate course in trade theory includes a presentation of